Jeff Richards (actor, born 1924): Post MGM

 He also had the lead in Island of Lost Women (1959) made by Jaguar Productions.
 Richards signed a five-year contract with Jaguar to make two films a year but made no further films for them.

-He guest-starred in Behind Closed Doors, Alcoa Theatre, Adventures in Paradise, and Laramie and played the role in 1961 of Jubal Evans in the episode "Incident of His Brother's Keeper" of the CBS western Rawhide.
+Richards guest-starred in Behind Closed Doors, Alcoa Theatre, Adventures in Paradise, and Laramie and played the role in 1961 of Jubal Evans in the episode "Incident of His Brother's Keeper" of the CBS western Rawhide.

 Richards' last lead role was in the underwater adventure The Secret of the Purple Reef (1960).
 His last role was in 1966 as Kallen in the film Waco.

 Personal life

 Richards married Shirley Sibre in 1954, but they were divorced the following year.
-He married Vickie Flaxman in 1955, and they had one child (a son born in 1957) before they divorced in 1959.
+He married Vickie Flaxman in 1955, and they had one child (a daughter born in 1957) before they divorced in 1959.
 She later married actor Van Williams.

 Richards retired from acting and moved to San Bernardino County, where he lived in a trailer park and collected disability for the remainder of his life.

 Jeff Richards died on July 28, 1989, aged 64, from acute respiratory failure.
 He is buried at Riverside National Cemetery in Riverside, California.